peterhinch/micropython-micro-gui/README.md

 This is a rectangular array of `Label` instances: as such it is a passive widget.
 Rows are of a fixed height equal to the font height + 4 (i.e. the label height).
-Column widths are specified in pixels with the columen width being the specified width +4 to allow for borders.
+Column widths are specified in pixels with the column width being the specified width +4 to allow for borders.
 The dimensions of the widget including borders are thus:
 height = no. of rows * (font height + 4)
-width = sum(colun width + 4)
+width = sum(column width + 4)
 Cells may be addressed as a 1-dimensional list or by a `[row, col]` 2-list or 2-tuple.

 Constructor args:
-writer, row, col, lwidth, nrows, ncols, invert=False, fgcolor=None, bgcolor=BLACK, bdcolor=None, justify=0
  1. `writer` The `Writer` instance (font and screen) to use.
  2. `row` Location of grid on screen.
  3. `col`